 *ALL Rubrics are created in the same way with slight variations depending on their type.

 1. Enter a name for your rubric by clicking on ‘Enter rubric name here’ in the top left of the Rubric and Form Manager (relevant to all rubrics).

 2. Ensure the % icon is selected in order to access the standard rubric template.
 This should automatically be selected as it is the default Rubric Scoring option.

-3. To edit the name, description, or percentage value of a criterion, click directly onto the relevant field and begin typing.
+3. To edit the name, description, or percentage value of a criterion, click directly on the relevant field and begin typing.
 Press enter or click anywhere outside of the text field to finish editing.

 4. You can add or delete extra rows and columns of the rubric (relevant to all rubrics).

 5. To enter the scale title or value, click on the scale title or scale value and begin typing.

 6. To enter the description for each cell, click on the cell, enter the description, and then click outside of the cell’s text field to finish editing (relevant to all rubrics).